ToolJet/ToolJet/docs/docs/deployment/env-vars.md

 #### Slack configuration ( optional )

-If your ToolJet installation requires Slack as a datasource, you need to create a Slack app and set the following environment variables:
+If your ToolJet installation requires Slack as a data source, you need to create a Slack app and set the following environment variables:

 | variable            | description                    |
 | ------------------- | ------------------------------ |